thenexthub/Codira/docs/LogicalObjects.md

 either: for example, you can set it, then immediately get it, and the result might not match the value you set.

-Swift has logical objects as well.
+Codira has logical objects as well.
 We have them in a few new places (global objects can be logical), and sometimes we treat objects that are really physical as logical (because resilience prevents us from assuming physicality), and we're considering making some restrictions on how different a logical object can be